CLOSE SEARCH

 Remarriage - only divorce allows legal remarriage, which remains a fundamental limitation of separation regardless of its duration.

-Pension sharing - formal pension sharing orders are generally only available through divorce proceedings, representing a crucial consideration for long-term financial planning.
+Pensions and pension sharing - formal pension sharing orders are generally only available through divorce proceedings, representing a crucial consideration for long-term financial planning.
+Rights to spouse's pension death benefits typically remain if separated only.

 Religious and cultural considerations - separation offers a practical alternative for those whose faith or culture discourages divorce.